EnsembleUI/ensemble-react/packages/runtime/README.md

 # `@ensembleui/react-runtime`

-This package provides the runtime for the EnsembleUI React components.
-It is responsible for managing the state of the EnsembleUI components and for rendering the components in the browser.
+Contains the EnsembleUI React widgets and actions.
+Also contains the React container that bootstraps Ensemble.